 1. Do trust.

 “Trust yourselves.
-Trust your daughter.”
+Trust your kid.”
 That’s the mantra that I’ve heard reiterated in many ways through blogs, books, friends and family members.

 2. Do focus on quality over quantity.